 What to bring:

-Sunhat, water bottle, sunscreen, comfortable walking shoes, basket or shopping bag for goods, cash.
+Sunhat, water bottle, sunscreen, comfortable walking shoes, basket or shopping bag for goodies.

 Day Two: